 All set to bake fiber-rich and healthy rye sourdough?
 You can start working on the dough by adding more flour and water but not all at once.
 Finnish classic rye sourdough (hapanleipä) is made only with rye flour, water, and salt.
 Please follow the recipe here to make your wonderful rye bread.

 How do I keep a copy of the rye starter?

-You just made a new starter so there’s no point of wasting the efforts.
-In stead of keeping and feeding a runny starter in the fridge in a glass jar, the old fashioned way is saving a piece of the actual bread dough before adding the salt in the final stage.
+You just made a new starter so there’s no point in wasting the efforts.
+Instead of keeping and feeding a runny starter in the fridge in a glass jar, the old fashioned way is saving a piece of the actual dough before adding the salt in the final stage.

 The historical way, however, is to leave the rye dough dry in the bowl you used to make the dough.
 In Finland we have taikinatiinu, a wooden pail specifically used for making rye sourdough only.
 You can see this instrument in the black and white photo below.
 The dry form of rye starter is conveniently always ready in the wooden bowl which is kept dry, upside down in a cool place.

 I recommend keeping a dry backup of your sourdough starter for emergencies.
 You can use the rye starter to bake all different kinds of bread and starter will build complexity, strength and more flavor by time when it’s used.
 By the way, this article shows a nice variety of rye sourdough shapes whilst talking about the rye traditions in Finland.

 Useful tips when making the starter

 - use a wide ceramic or wooden dish which keeps the temperature steady (beware of lead)

 - if your kitchen is cold especially during winter, (≤24C), wrap a warm towel around the bowl or keep the starter in a warmer spot, e.g. a cold oven with the only the light on.